Data Entry: Income Distributions

 Use the Convert to Roth IRA option to illustrate Roth conversions from IRA / 401(k) / Roth 401(k) accounts.
 Assets will be converted to a Roth IRA account.
 For more information, see the article on tax distribution and conversion.

-Use the Rollover to IRA option to illustrate rolling money from a 401(k), Pension, or Qualified Annuity (regular withdrawals only) account to an IRA account.
+Use the Rollover to IRA option to illustrate rolling money from a 401(k), Qualified Pension, or Qualified Annuity (regular withdrawals only) account to an IRA account.
 Use the Rollover to 401(k) option to illustrate rolling money from an IRA, Pension, or Qualified Annuity (regular withdrawals only)account to a 401(k) account.
 These options have no tax ramifications.

 Net Unrealized Appreciation allows you to illustrate the impact of selling appreciated company stock in clients’ 401(k) or other defined contribution plans via a rule referred to as “Net Unrealized Appreciation” (NUA).
+The NUA strategy cannot be spread over multiple years as they require the entire account to be distributed.
+If advisors are splitting distributions between an NUA and Rollover IRA then two distribution cards should be entered for the same account type and owner during the specified calendar year.

 - When entering an Income Distribution card on the Profile / Income screen, you can select “Net Unrealized Appreciation” under the ‘Type’ drop-down box